Here’s Why You Experience Lower Back Pain Before and During Period

 Tips to Reduce Lower Back Pain During Period

 It is not uncommon for menstruating girls and women to experience lower back pain during periods.
-The intensity of pain varies from one woman to another and it usually occurs as a consequence of uterus contraction that causes pain in abdomen and radiates to lower back.
+The intensity of pain varies from one woman to another and it usually occurs as a consequence of uterus contraction that causes pain in the abdomen and radiates to lower back.
 Taking anti-inflammatory medications is a recommended approach as well as warm baths and applying heating pads on painful areas.
+You can explore Move Free Ultra Review which might be a decent choice for anti-inflammatory medicine.
 If you notice a change in your symptoms, consult a doctor.